danyul/ionical/README.md

 # Ionical - Keep an eye on icals!

-- Ionical is a multipurpose CLI tool for icalendar management:
+- Ionical is a command line tool for icalendar management:
   - Download icalendar files.
-  - View schedules, optionally filtered by start date
+  - View schedules, optionally filtered by start date or event
-    or event summary text.
+    summary text.
   - Compare sets of icalendar files obtained on different dates
     to generate changelogs showing added/removed events.
-  - Export events to CSV (experimental).
+  - Export events to CSV.
+- Limitations:
+  - At present, ionical only compares and displays event
+    start times and summary text.
+Other fields are ignored.
+    While adequate for certain basic use cases (e.g., it was
+    designed to track changes to employee schedules on
+    [Amion](https://amion.com/), and has worked well for that), it cannot
+    handle more sophistaced workflows.

 ## Installing via pip: